Diabetic foot ulcer: Diagnosis

-Assessment of diabetic foot ulcer includes identifying risk factors such as diabetic peripheral neuropathy, noting that 50 percent of people are asymptomatic, and ruling out other causes of peripheral neuropathy such as alcohol use disorder and spinal injury.
+Assessment of diabetic foot ulcer includes identifying risk factors such as diabetic peripheral neuropathy, noting that 50 percent of people are asymptomatic, and ruling out other causes of peripheral neuropathy, such as alcohol use disorder and spinal injury.
 Diabetic foot ulcers are often misdiagnosed in patients with undiagnosed skin malignancies, especially high-risk in elderly patients.

-The location of the ulcer, its size, shape, depth and whether the tissue is granulating or sloughy needs to be considered.
-Further considerations include whether there is malodour, condition of the border of the wound and palpable bone and sinus formation should be investigated.
-Signs of infection require to be considered such as development of grey or yellow tissue, purulent discharge, unpleasant smell, sinus, undermined edges and exposure of bone or tendon.
+The location of the ulcer, its size, shape, depth, and whether the tissue is granulating or not need to be considered.
+Further considerations include whether there is malodour, condition of the border of the wound, and palpable bone and sinus formation should be investigated.
+Signs of infection require to be considered, such as the development of grey or yellow tissue, purulent discharge, unpleasant smell, sinus, undermined edges, and exposure of bone or tendon.

-Identification of diabetic foot in medical databases, such as commercial claims and prescription data, is complicated by the lack of a specific ICD-9 code for diabetic foot and variation in coding practices.
-The following codes indicate ulcer of the lower limb or foot: